Chase-William/SignCapturer/README.md

 # SignCapturer

-- Setup recording walk-through
+Setup recording walk-through...

-## Enable For Developers
+## Lets Begin

-Go to `Settings -> Update & Security -> For developers` and enable the following:
+To kick things off navigate to `Settings -> Update & Security -> For developers` and enable the following:
 1. Use developer features
 2. Device discovery
 3. Device portal